Forex Trading With the Thai Baht

 Factors That Influence Thailand’s Economy

 Thailand’s economic health is largely dependent upon global demand for its export products.
-Political instability in the region also has a role to play in determining the value of the Thai Baht, as when there is volatility in the country, for example during the 2014 coup, international uncertainty about the nation’s economic and political situation led to a decrease in consumer confidence and therefore a lower value for the currency.
+Political instability in the region also has a role to play in determining the value of the Thai Baht, as when there is volatility in the country, for example during the 2014 coup, international uncertainty about the nation’s economic and political situation led to a decrease in consumer confidence, and therefore a lower value for the currency.
 Political unrest also leads to a decline in global tourism, one of the key factors in determining the health of Thailand’s economy.
-Fewer tourists means less income and therefore the country’s GDP takes a hit.
-China is one of Thailand’s primary trading partners and therefore any issues which affect the Chinese economy will also therefore impact upon the economy of Thailand in turn.
+Fewer tourists means less income, and so the country’s GDP takes a hit.
+China is one of Thailand’s primary trading partners, and therefore any issues that affect the Chinese economy will also impact on the economy of Thailand in turn.